 MAJOR ADMINISTRATOR Administrator varies

 The Receptionist receives and greets office or departmental visitors, University employees, and students, and directs them to the appropriate offices or persons utilizing organizational familiarity and necessary discretion.
 The Receptionist answers the telephone, takes messages or routes calls according to office procedures, and may be required to make appointments and/or maintain an appointment calendar.
 The Receptionist performs basic and varied clerical tasks which may include keyboarding and/or computer data entry, filing, and operating standard office machines and equipment.
-The Receptionist may be required to exercise supervision of others, to include student workers and/or part-time employees.
+The Receptionist may be required to occasionally supervise others, such as student workers and/or part-time employees.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A high school diploma or the equivalent is required.

 Experience: At least one year of general office experience is preferred.